-- Biopsy: One cell is removed at day three and several cells are removed at day five (blastocyst stage) of the embryo.
-The day-5 biopsy on blastocyst is considered by many experts to be the gold standard for PGs and PGD testing.
+Biopsy: Either one cell is removed at day three and several cells are removed at day five (blastocyst stage) of the embryo.
+The day-5 biopsy on blastocyst is considered by many experts to be the gold standard for PGD testing.

-- Embryo Selection: The embryos that pass as problem-free will be transferred to the uterus and if there are still other good ones left, they will be frozen for future use.
+Embryo Selection: The embryos that pass as problem-free will be transferred to the uterus and if there are still other good ones left, they will be kept frozen for future use.

 How much time is required for PGD?

 If you opt for PGD testing with IVF, you will have to wait 7-10 days extra to allow for the screening of embryos before implantation.

 You can also have PGD done on fresh embryos (day 3) and have the embryos implanted on day 5.
 However, PGD testing on day 5 of embryo development (blastocyst stage) and transfer of frozen embryos is recommended for best results.

 PGD is advised if you can identify with any of the following situations: